DannyLCG/aws_udacity_capstone_project/blog_post.md

 Antibiotics are crucial for treating infections and supporting immune-suppressing procedures.
 However, their overuse has led to multi-drug resistant bacteria, resulting in over 700,000 deaths annually.
 Antimicrobial peptides (AMPs) offer a promising alternative by targeting bacterial cell membranes and reducing the risk of drug resistance.
 Recent advancements in artificial intelligence, especially ML and DL, have improved the discovery and design of AMPs using peptide sequence data.
 Models like RNNs, VAEs, and GANs have shown success; but most of them focus on classifying whether an AMP has antimicrobial activity.

 This project aims to develop regression systems to predict the minimum inhibitory concentration (MIC) of AMP sequences.
-The model specifically predicts the logarithmic MIC value (pMIC) against the common bacterial pathogen *Escherichia coli*.
+The model specifically predicts the negative logarithmic MIC value (pMIC) against the common bacterial pathogen *Escherichia coli*.

 ## Problem statement